Salesforce Real Time Sync

 Sending information to Mixmax

-Each trigger sends the update to one of the few MX-RTS Apex classes to then send that information on to Mixmax.
+Each trigger sends the update to one of the few MX-RTS Apex classes and then sends that information to Mixmax.